 Neck pain can be just as debilitating as symptoms in any area of the back.
 Focus on the cervical spine, including diagnosis and treatment of patient complaints, is provided in vivid detail on Neck-Pain-Treatment.Org.

-Long-term neck symptoms can become a real problem for any patient.
+Long-term symptoms of a painful neck can become a real problem for any patient.
 The neck is responsible for providing stability and movement for the head.
 This function is extremely important in order to live a normal and full active lifestyle.
 Patients who experience chronic pain and tightness in the neck often find themselves restricted in their enjoyment of virtually any physical activity.
 It can be very difficult to get around, eat, sleep or do much of anything with a bad neck.
 This I know for sure, since my years of martial arts injury and related degeneration have now begun to creep up on me causing a diversity of uncomfortable neck issues.
-Just what I needed... as if lower back misery and sciatica were not enough!
+Just what I needed… as if lower back misery and sciatica were not enough!

 Patients with chronic cervical pain have often been misdiagnosed by their doctor, which explains why so many treatment options have failed them.
-If you have tried a variety of indicated neck treatments with no success, or find your pain steadily worsening despite treatment, there is a good chance that your pain is being blamed on a scapegoat condition.
+If you have tried a variety of indicated neck pain treatments with no success, or find your pain steadily worsening despite treatment, there is a good chance that your pain is being blamed on a scapegoat condition.
 This means that some coincidental structural condition exists in your spine, but it is not likely to be the cause of your pain.

 New diagnostic guidelines have informed doctors not to diagnose pain by linking it to structural issues discovered on diagnostic imaging studies without intensive study of the conditions.
 Furthermore, these same guidelines reinforce the many long-standing studies which demonstrate little, if any, link between neck pain and these same structural abnormalities.
 Patients who understand the concept of nonstructural neck ache often turn to knowledge therapy to try an alternative treatment for their cervical complaints.